If you think of yourself as a bit of a gypsy, then Boho fashion is the perfect way to express your earthy, artsy personality.

 8. Add a Touch of Fringe

 Fringe is fun, fringe is flirty, and fringe is a big part of the boho look.
-A fringe cardigan, a cute bag with a touch of fringe, or some statement sandals with fringe accents, or even fringe earrings are a great way to add a little boho into your look.
+A fringe cardigan, a cute bag with a touch of fringe, or some statement sandals with fringe accents, or even fringe earrings are a great way to add a little boho to your look.
 To keep it classy, not trashy, and very now, stick to less fringe than more.

-9. Have Fun With Palazzo Pants
+9. Have Fun with Palazzo Pants

-Wide, flowy palazzo pants that swish as you walk are so haute-hippie!
-You can wear them the ‘traditional’ way – with a white tank and jean jacket for an easy summer look – or, you can ‘funk them up’ with something like this split linen asymmetrical tunic I’m showing above.
+Wide, flowy palazzo pants that swish as you walk are so Haute-hippie!
+You can wear them the ‘traditional way – with a white tank and jean jacket for an easy summer look – or you can ‘funk them up with something like this split linen asymmetrical tunic I’m showing above.

 One of the things I like about this loose-over-loose look is that it is comfy and forgiving when hiding your tummy is important to you.
 And let’s face it, when you’re over 40, it’s important to a lot of us!
 LOL!

-I do recommend that you give your outfit some structure to keep it from veering into sloppy territory and you can do that easily with shoes and a bag that has a little structure.
+I do recommend that you give your outfit some structure to keep it from veering into sloppy territory, and you can do that easily with shoes and a bag that has a little structure.
 A circle bag is perfect.
-In a natural straw weave, it’s the it bag for spring and looks right at home with this relaxed outfit.
+In a natural straw weave, it’s it bag for spring and looks right at home with this relaxed outfit.

-10. Express Yourself with Artsy Accessories
+10. Express Yourself with Artsy Details & Accessories